 Riparian buffers are the natural vegetation from the edge of the stream bank out through the riparian zone.
-The

-near the stream bank.
+or buildings are near the stream bank.
 Residential developments, urban centers, golf courses, and rangeland

 are the common causes of anthropogenic degradation of the riparian zone.

 Riparian buffers are the most valuable protection a stream system has against outside influences.
-In most cases
+In most

-healthy riparian buffer are listed below.
+benefits of a healthy riparian buffer are listed below.
 Can you think of more?

 - Provides organic material as food for invertebrate, fish and wildlife

-- Supplies large and small pieces of woody debris that provide habitat for fish, invertebrates and amphibians
+- Supplies large and small pieces of woody debris that provide habitat for fish, invertebrates and

 - Alters how sunlight reaches the stream and is an important temperature moderator